luvit/lit/README.md

 #### `lit install`

-Running `lit install` in a folder containing lit metadata will install all it's dependencies recursivly to the local `modules` folder.
+Running `lit install` in a folder containing lit metadata will install all it's dependencies recursivly to the local `deps` folder.
 If any of the dependencies already exist there, they will be skipped, even if there is a new version in the database.